OSGConnect/connectbook/welcome/overview/gracc.md

 [TOC]

-GRACC is the OS Pool's accounting system.
+GRACC is the Open Science Pool's accounting system.
 If you need graphs or high level statistics on your OSG usage, please go to:

 [https://gracc.opensciencegrid.org/](https://gracc.opensciencegrid.org/)